latex3/babel/docs/guides/locale-greek.md

 ## Counters

-With the `ini` method a macro is defined, `\greeknumeral{number}`, which converts the number to Ionian (alphabetic) form, as represented by the original babel `greek` style, and with the same upper limit (999999).
+With the `ini` method and if the locale has been explicitly requested, a macro is defined, `\greeknumeral{number}`, which converts the number to Ionian (alphabetic) form, as represented by the original babel `greek` style, and with the same upper limit (999999).
 However, the code has been rewritten from scratch, and now it’s fully expandable.
 There are three macros to customize it, which are redefined with `\renewcommand`:
 * `\BabelGreekNumeralMarkerEnd`: 1 argument with the generated number >999; by default it is #1ʹ.
 * `\BabelGreekNumeralMarker`: 1 argument with the whole number; by default is #1, ie, do nothing, but you may add an overline.
 * `\BabelGreekNumeralMiriads`: 4 arguments, with the digits above 9999, ie, 1234 if the number is 12345678 (padded with zeroes if necessary); note by default `\greeknumeral` does not accept such large numbers, but you may redefine it to use, for example, the M representation.

+In the `ini` file itself, which means they are available even if loaded on the fly, the following ‘locale’ counters are defined (see the explanation in the `babel` manual about `\localecounter` and `localenumeral`): `lower.modern`, `upper.modern`, `lower.ancient`, `upper.ancient` (in Ancient Greek, only the latter).
+They aren’t directly configurable and the upper limit is 9999.

 ## Hyphenation